gradle/common-custom-user-data-gradle-plugin/README.md

 1. Apply the published plugin directly in your build and immediately benefit from enhanced build scans
 2. Copy this repository and develop a customized version of the plugin to standardize Gradle Enterprise usage across multiple projects

+## Applying the published plugin

+The Common Custom User Data Gradle plugin is available in the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.gradle.common-custom-user-data-gradle-plugin).
+This plugin requires the [Gradle Enterprise Gradle plugin](https://plugins.gradle.org/plugin/com.gradle.enterprise) to also be applied in your build in order to have an effect.

+In order for the Common Custom User Gradle plugin to become active, you need to register it in the `settings.gradle` file of your project.
+The `settings.gradle` file is the same file where you have already declared the Gradle Enterprise Gradle plugin.
+See [here](settings.gradle) for an example.

 ## Captured data

 The additional tags, links and custom values captured by this plugin include: